 What is covered and what is not?

-The ten cards are valid on virtually all trains, subways and buses in Tokyo, Yokohama, Osaka, Kyoto, Kobe, Nagoya and Fukuoka and several other areas with the following exceptions:
+The ten cards are valid on virtually all trains, subways and buses in most of Japan's major cities, including Tokyo, Osaka, Kyoto, Nagoya and Fukuoka.
+But there are a few issues to keep in mind:

 Travel outside or between IC card areas

+It is not possible to travel outside IC card areas.
 Both, the origin and destination stations have to be located inside the IC card's coverage area.
-Furthermore, it is not possible to use an IC card to travel between disjoined IC card areas.
-For example, you cannot use it to travel between Tokyo and Sendai or between Tokyo and Nagoya.
+Furthermore, it is not possible to use an IC card to travel between disjoined IC card areas (except when using shinkansen trains; see details below).
+For example, you cannot use it to travel between Tokyo and Sendai.

 Shinkansen